For more information on our support groups contact firstname.lastname@example.org

 This group is focused on providing continued and ongoing support of widow/widowers during, through, and beyond their grief.
 Together this group will support each other in fellowship, prayer, study, and discussion.
 On the first Thursday of the month for the summer, beginning Thursday, June 2, this group will be meeting once a month for dinner and a time of fellowship.
 For more information, contact Heidi Gilcrest at email@example.com .

 Contact: Lynn White

-Green Room, just inside Entrance D
+Green Room just inside Door D (both nights)

 P.A.U.L.
 (Prisoners, Abandoned, Unloved and Lonely)

 Support Group for Families with Incarcerated Loved Ones

 The mission of P.A.U.L ministry (Prisoners.
 Abandoned.
 Unloved.
 Lonely.) is to help transform the lives of men and women behind bars with keeping families and our community close to them during time of incarceration.
 Our community can give them a second chance and help them find true freedom in Christ.